lreimer/hands-on-undo/services/demo-service/README.md

-# Hands-on Undo.io
+# Demo Service

-This repository contains a showcase on using undo.io as a software failure replay mechanism for a Jakarta EE and Quarkus based microservices deployed to AWS EKS.

-## Usage

-In order to use this demo, you must first obtain the official LR4J recorder and replay component archives from Undo.
+In order to use this demo service, you must first obtain the official LR4J recorder and replay component archives from Undo.
 Extract the recorder archive files into the `libs/` directory.
 Put the replay archive into the `replay/` directory.

 ```bash
 # NOTE: make sure to have the lr4j record ZIP content in the libs/ directory and the replay ZIP